 showing that the price per share that the large trader pays (resp. obtains) for a block buy (resp. sell) order is between the price before the trade $f(Y^{\assetsProcess}_{t-})\baseS_t$ and the price after the trade $f(Y^{\assetsProcess}_{t})\baseS_t$.
-The form of proceeds and price impact from block trades can be interpreted from the perspective of a latent limit order book, where a block trade is executed against available orders in the order book for prices between $f(Y^{\assetsProcess}_{t-})\baseS_t$ and $f(Y^{\assetsProcess}_{t-}+\Delta \assetsProcess_t)\baseS_t$, see \cite[Section~2.1]{BechererBilarevFrentrup2016-deterministic-liquidation}.
-In this sense, $Y$ is a volume effect process in spirit of \cite{PredoiuShaikhetShreve11}.
+The form of proceeds and price impact from block trades can be interpreted from the perspective of a latent limit order book, where a block trade is executed against available orders in the order book for prices between $f(Y^{\assetsProcess}_{t-})\baseS_t$ and $f(Y^{\assetsProcess}_{t-}+\Delta \assetsProcess_t)\baseS_t$, see \cite[Section~2.1]{BechererBilarevFrentrup2016-deterministic-liquidation}, and $Y$ can be understood as a volume effect process in spirit of \cite{PredoiuShaikhetShreve11}.